Gold Mercury International Award: Later history

 Other members of Gold Mercury International as of 2013 included Enrique Barón Crespo, past president of the European Parliament.

-In 2014 it was reported that Gold Mercury, now headed by Nicolas De Santis and Enrique Barón Crespo, had launched the Brand EU initiative to improve the brand of the European Union and thus strengthen the union.
+In 2014 it was reported that Gold Mercury International, now headed by Nicolas De Santis and Enrique Barón, had launched the Brand EU initiative to improve the brand of the European Union and thus strengthen the union.

+The Gold Mercury Award 2024 for Humanitarian Affairs was presented to philanthropist and movie producer Sergio Scapagnini and the Street Children of the World.
+The 2024 Award raises the plight of the more than two hundred million street children worldwide that rely on the streets for survival.

+The Gold Mercury Award 2025 for Peace and Environmental Stewardship was awarded to His Holiness the 14th Dalai Lama for advancing a culture of peace, compassion and sustainability.